-Former Marquette University men's basketball standout Scott Merritt will enter his fourth year as an assistant coach for the Golden Eagles in 2017-18.
+Former Marquette University men's basketball standout Scott Merritt will enter his fifth year as an assistant coach for the Golden Eagles in 2018-19.
 Merritt will oversee MU's post player development and be the liaison with the strength and conditioning and athletic training staff.

 Merritt graduated from Marquette in 2004 and played for the Golden Eagles' 2003 Final Four squad.
 He is a four-year letterwinner and sits at 37th all-time on MU's scoring list with 1,049 points.
 Merritt averaged 8.3 points and 5.5 rebounds throughout his career as a Golden Eagle and is 14th with 697 career rebounds.